-- The results of the actuarial valuation as of June 30, 2015 determined the employer contribution rate for fiscal year 2017. - Cost Method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market Value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance. - Mortality rates and retirement ages were based on the RP-2000 Combined Healthy Annuitant Tables with age set back 3 for both males and females for healthy annuitants and for dependent beneficiaries.
-For disabled annuitants, the RP-2000 Combined Disabled Tables with age set back 7 years for males and 3 years for females for disabled annuitants.
-(A unisex table based on the RP-2000 Combined Healthy Annuitant Tables with age set back 3 years for both genders assuming the population consists of 25% males and 75% females is used to determine actuarial equivalent benefits.)
+- The results of the actuarial valuation as of June 30, 2019 determined the employer contribution rate for fiscal year 2021. - Cost Method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market Value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance.

+Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.